-Rainwater fittings

-Repair category 2

-Notes Rainwater goods are of an older style and have suffered corrosion.
+Rainwater fittings Repair category 1 Notes Rainwater goods are of an older style and have suffered corrosion.
 Maintenance is required and gutters/downpipes checked during heavy rainfall.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Sections of the render to the property are cracked.
-Future and ongoing repairs should be anticipated in accordance with good maintenance practice.
+Notes Areas of worn and cracked render noted.
+Ongoing maintenance should be anticipated.